kghose/groho/Readme.md

 is distributed by NASA as planetary kernels found [here][nasa-kernels].
 There is a [script](examples/bsp-script.sh) under the examples directory that I used to pull in all the `.bsp` files for the solar system.
 Be aware that this is a few GB worth of data.
+You are free to use whatever kernels you wish.

 [nasa-kernels]: https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/